Mayur021/action-class-authority/paper.md

 - **Kubernetes admission controller** that gates the agent's outbound calls at the network layer, with the policy bundle keyed off manifest declarations.
 - **Service-mesh annotation enforcement** with the manifest declarations encoded as service annotations and the mesh's authorization policy reading them.

 The technology choice is operational.
-The architectural commitment is that the gate is *deterministic* (per C9.6.4), *outside the model's reasoning loop* (per C9.6.4), and *evaluating against the manifest* (per C9.2.6), with the *chain's worst case computed before chain start* (per C9.2.7).
+The architectural commitment is that the gate is *deterministic* (per AISVS v1.0 main C9.5 Agent Authorization, Delegation, and Continuous Enforcement), *outside the model's reasoning loop* (per C9.5), and *evaluating against the manifest* (per C9.2.6, research-chapter material proposed for v1.01), with the *chain's worst case computed before chain start* (per C9.2.7, research-chapter material proposed for v1.01).

 ### Logging